jepstein-eagle/adaptable/packages/adaptable/readme/functions/conditional-style-function.md

 - **Hidden**: Everything is hidden from the User

-- **ReadOnly**: User can see Conditional Styles defined in Predefined Config but not add, edit or delete them.
+- **ReadOnly**: User can see Conditional Styles created as a result of Rules defined in Predefined Config but not add, edit or delete them.

 ## FAQ